Another alleged Rensselaer scam victim comes forward

 RENSSELAER, N.Y.
 (NEWS10) — Kimberly Rogers is accused of taking security deposits from people to rent a home she doesn’t actually own.
-Marisa Ledesma-Henry considers herself a victim of Rogers’ alleged scam.
+Marisa Ledesma-Henry considers herself a victim of Rogers’s alleged scam.

 “I had found a listing on a Facebook site about a house that was for rent in Rensselaer, and we’ve been looking to move for a while.
-We wanted a bigger space,” Ledesma-Henry told News10, “I got really excited.”
+We wanted a bigger space,” Ledesma-Henry told NEWS10 ABC.
+“I got really excited.”

 Ledesma-Henry had her suspicions about the transaction because the price seemed too low for the area where it was located.
 But somehow, Rogers was able to give her a tour of the house, so Ledesma-Henry figured it was legitimate.